October 22, 2024

 The film features no dialogue.
 The entire story - and the emotions of its two main characters - are depicted through actions and expressions, aided considerably by an affecting soundtrack (with the song, “September,” frequently juxtaposed into the score).
 Dog and Robot are simply illustrated and animated, which is actually part of what makes both charming, even without voices.
 Conversely, 80s-era New York is vividly depicted through detailed imagery and sound design.

 The film does tend to meander at times and is ultimately longer than it needs to be.
-I think its story and themes could have been just as affecting if the whole thing were about 20 minutes shorter.
+I think its story and themes could have been just as effective if the whole thing were about 20 minutes shorter.
 Still, Robot Dreams is an enjoyable journey with engaging characters, touching moments and wonderful animation.

 EXTRA KIBBLES